This page contains the following sections:

 New Center pairs who would like to join the SRC program can apply for entry at level C; their goal should be to evolve through levels B and eventually A, after which they "graduate" from the program as self-supporting centers.

 The application system is an online form that allows the main contact person at both centers to access and fill-out the application information.
-Please contact ISN staff at sdupuis@isn-online.org in order to receive your common login details and to access the form.
+Please contact ISN staff at [email protected] in order to receive your common login details and to access the form.
 You are required to provide the 2 valid e-mail addresses of the contacts at each center.
-The next application session will not be open until mid-August and will be closed on 30 September 2010.
+The application session is now open and will be closed on 30 September 2010!

 If you wish to review the nature of the questions prior to submitting an online application you can view the below application and upgrade form.